nisrinekane/DaikishiPathVariables/README.md

 ## Daikishi Path Variables
-Using controllers, mappers and path variables in Java Spring
+Built in Java, using controllers, mappers and path variables in Spring